MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

      1. Download the DeployR for SQL Server Enterprise Edition ZIP file.
      1. Extract the files.

 1. Launch the `DeployR-Enterprise-8.0.5.exe` installer and follow the onscreen prompts to complete the installation.

+   >**Troubleshooting:** During installation, certain details (and/or errors) are written to the following log files under the `%temp%` directory: `DeployR-configuration.log`, `DeployR-dependencies.log`, and `DeployR-Enterprise-8.0.5.log`.
+You can also learn about other diagnostic and troubleshooting topics [here](deployr-admin-diagnostics-troubleshooting#troubleshooting).

 1. Review and follow these critical [post-installation steps](#postinstall).
 You will not be able to log into the server until you set a password.

 <a name="postinstall"></a>
 ##Post Installation Steps